Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Applications of Theorem

 \subsection{Case $n=2$}

 In this case $\widetilde{F}$ is a holomorphic self-map of $\mathbb{P}^1$.
-It is obvious that $\dim\ker d\widetilde{F}_q\leq 1$ for every $q\in \mathbb{P}^1$, and it is easy to see that $\mathfrak{t}(\widetilde{F})\leq d$.
+It is obvious that $\dim\ker d\widetilde{F}(q)\leq 1$ for every $q\in \mathbb{P}^1$, and it is easy to see that $\mathfrak{t}(\widetilde{F})\leq d$.
 Indeed, this amounts to the fact that $\widetilde{F}$ is a branched cover of degree $d$, as may be seen representing the map in appropriate local parameters.
 Thus, Theorem \ref{thm:main} gives the following corollary.

 \begin{cor} Let $F_1(z_1,z_2),F_2(z_1,z_2)$ be homogeneous polynomials of degree $d\geq 1$ without common zeros outside the origin.
-Then the special homogeneous domain satisfies a subelliptic estimate of order $\frac{1}{2d}$ at the origin, and no better one. \end{cor}
+Then the domain satisfies a subelliptic estimate of order $\frac{1}{2d}$ at the origin, and no better one. \end{cor}